"I am" - A Script for Self-Help and Personal Change

 Your own self-belief is the key to successful life-change, achievement, contentment, and happiness.

-Your own mind, particularly positive suggestion and visualisation, will develop your self-belief, and your determination to make successful change to your life.
+Your own mind, particularly positive suggestion and visualisation, will develop your self-belief, and your determination to make successful changes to your life.

 This page will help you begin to change the way you think, feel and act.